istio/istio.io/_docs/samples/bookinfo.md

 ## Cleanup

-When you're finished experimenting with the BookInfo sample, you can uninstall it as follows:
+When you're finished experimenting with the BookInfo sample, you can uninstall it in a Kubernetes environment as follows:

 1. Delete the routing rules and terminate the application pods